Hedonic Seat Arrangement Problems: Computational Complexity

 \subsection{Intractable case}

-First, we show that \textsc{Stable Roommates} with the complete preference list under exchange stability can be transformed into {\sf STA}.
+First, we show that \textsc{Stable Roommates} with the complete preference lists under exchange stability can be transformed into {\sf STA}.
 Let $n$ be the number of agents in \textsc{Stable Roommates}.
 According to the complete preference order of agent $p$ in \textsc{Exchange Stable Roommates}, one can assign values from $1$ to $n-1$ to the preferences of $p$ to other agents in {\sf STA}.
 Moreover, let $G$ be the seat graph consisting of $n/2$ disjoint edges.
 Then it is easily seen that there is a stable matching if and only if there is a stable arrangement in $G$.
-Since \textsc{Stable Roommates} with complete preference list under exchange stability is NP-complete \cite{Cechlarova2002,Cechlarova2005}, {\sf STA} is also NP-complete. \begin{theorem} {\sf STA} is NP-complete even if the preferences are positive and each component of the seat graph is of order two. \end{theorem}
+Since \textsc{Stable Roommates} with complete \revised{and strict} preference lists under exchange stability is NP-complete \cite{Cechlarova2002,Cechlarova2005}, {\sf STA} is also NP-complete. \begin{theorem} {\sf STA} is NP-complete even if the preferences are positive \revised{and strict,} and each component of the seat graph is of order two. \end{theorem}

+We also show that {\sf StrictSTA} is NP-complete. \begin{theorem} {\sf StrictSTA} is NP-complete even if the preferences are positive and strict, and each component of the seat graph is of order two. \end{theorem} \begin{proof} It is sufficient to show that there exists a stable assignment on the seat graph $G$ of order two if and only if there exists a strictly stable assignment on $G$ under positive and strict preferences.

+By definition, the opposed direction is trivial.
+For the forward direction, suppose that a stable assignment $\pi$ is not strictly stable.
+Then there exists a blocking pair $(p,q)$ such that the utility of $p$ strictly increases and the utility of $q$ does not decrease after the swap.
+Since the preferences are strict, after the swap, the utility of $q$ also increases, which contradicts the fact that $\pi$ is stable. \end{proof}

 Then we prove that symmetric {\sf EFA} is NP-complete even if each connected component has at most three vertices. \begin{theorem} Symmetric {\sf EFA} is NP-complete even if each connected component of the seat graph has at most three vertices. \end{theorem} \begin{proof} We give a reduction from \textsc{Partition into Triangles}: given a graph $G=(V,E)$, determine whether $V$ can be partitioned into 3-element sets $S_1, \ldots, S_{|V|/3}$ such that each $S_i$ forms a triangle $K_3$ in $G$.
 The problem is NP-complete \cite{GJ1979}.